A Plumber’s Guide To Summertime Plumbing Prep

 With that in mind, be sure you visually inspect your washing machine hoses.
-You’ll find them in the back of your machine, and many older washers still have rubber hoses should be replaced every three years.
-It might be beneficial to have your old rubber hoses replaced with stainless steel, braided washing machine hoses for extra protection from hose bursts which cause leaks and serious flooding.
+You’ll find them in the back of your machine, and many older washers still have rubber hoses that should be replaced every three years.
+It might be beneficial to have your old rubber hoses replaced with stainless steel, braided washing machine hoses for extra protection from hose bursts that cause leaks and serious flooding.

 2. Inspect For Leaks

 Spring and Summer are the best times to check your plumbing system for leaks, as winter can impact areas that we can’t see.
 Summer is your chance to take care of any issues before cold weather comes back around.